 - Shape dough into a log and cut into 12 equal pieces.
 The easiest way to do this is to cut log in half, cut each half in half and then cut each remaining piece into thirds.
 Roll each piece into a 9 inch rope and form in a circle (bagel).
 To join ends together, overlap ends and press slightly to join.
 These are not going to look perfect, but they will stay together.
 Place on lightly floured surface and cover with plastic wrap or wax paper (spray the plastic wrap or wax paper lightly with baking spray).
 Let rise for about 15 minutes.

-- Preheat the oven to 450 F. Place parchment paper on two baking sheets.
-Divide 1 tbsp. each of sesame seeds and poppy seeds among two baking sheets.
+- Preheat the oven to 450 degrees Fahrenheit.
+Place parchment paper on two baking sheets.
+Divide 1 tablespoon each of sesame seeds and poppy seeds among two baking sheets.

 - In a large pot of boiling water, add the remaining honey (1/4 cup) and stir to combine.
 Gently place bagels in water (I cooked 4 at a time) and cook until slightly puffed, about 3 minutes, turning once.
 Remove with a slotted spoon, shaking off excess water and place on prepared pan.
 Sprinkle with remaining sesame seeds and poppy seeds.

-- Bake on 2nd lowest rack in oven for about 17-18 minutes, turning halfway until they are golden brown.
+- Bake on 2nd lowest rack in oven for about 17 to 18 minutes, turning halfway until they are golden brown.
 Let cool 15 minutes.
 Enjoy!